UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 model.fit(X_train, y_train)
 ```

-Notes: We build our model.
+Notes:

+Again we use this data to train our machine learning model.

 ---